mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 The resulting visualization is shown in Figure \ref{Fig_mgm_application_Autism}.
-The layout was computed with the Fruchterman Reingold algorithm \citep{fruchterman1991graph}, which places nodes such that all the edges are of more or less equal length and there are as few crossing edges as possible.
+The layout of node positions was computed with the Fruchterman Reingold algorithm, which places nodes such that all the edges are of more or less equal length and there are as few crossing edges as possible \citep{fruchterman1991graph}.
 Green edges indicate positive relationships, red edges indicate negative relationships and grey edges indicate relationships involving categorical variables for which no sign is defined.
-The width of the edges is proportional to the absolute value of the edge-parameter.
-The node color maps to the different domains \emph{Demographics}, \emph{Psychological}, \emph{Social Environment} and \emph{Medical}.
+The width of the edges is proportional to the absolute value of the edge-weight.
+The node color indicates to the different categories of variables.

-We observe, for instance, a strong positive relationship between \emph{age} and \emph{age of diagnosis}, which makes sense because the two variables are logically connected (one cannot be diagnosed before being born).The negative relationship between \emph{number of unfinished educations} and \emph{satisfaction at work} seems plausible, too.
+We observe a strong positive relationship between \emph{age} and \emph{age of diagnosis}, which makes sense because the two variables are logically connected.
+The negative relationship between \emph{number of unfinished educations} and \emph{satisfaction at work} seems plausible, too.
 Well-being is strongly connected in the graph, with the strongest connections to \emph{satisfaction with social contacts} and \emph{integration in society}.
 These three variables are categorical variables with 5, 3 and 3 categories, respectively.
-In order to investigate the exact nature of these interactions, one can look up all parameters in \code{fit_ADS$rawfactor$indicator} and \code{fit_ADS$rawfactor$weights}.
+In order to investigate the exact nature of these interactions, one can look up all parameters using the function \code{showInteraction()}.